-On 26 July 1917 the obsolete cruiser HMS Ariadne was undertaking a role for which she had not been designed - that of minelaying in the English Channel.
+On 26 July 1917 the obsolete cruiser HMS Ariadne was minelaying in the English Channel, a role for which she had not been designed.

 Above: HMS Ariadne.
 IWM Q 38161

 Ariadne was the seventh (by completion date) of a class of eight similar ships (the Diadem class) that had been designed for trade protection and intended to be "capable of dealing with any cruiser existing or building".
 Laid down in 1895 and 1896 and completed between 1898 and 1903 they were soon criticised for their indifferent speed, poor maneuverability, and lack of heavy guns.

 Sailors pose while loading a 6-inch (152 mm) gun aboard Ariadne circa.
 1903.
 The gun's breach is open and sailors are holding the rammer, projectile, and propellant casings.